 Yet, Larry doesn’t know what to do.

-He sees his dream so clearly, but can’t see how to get there.
+He sees his dream with vivid clarity, but he can’t quite see how to get there.

-He’s tried learning online, but the internet is a seething wasteland of shallow information, ignorant gurus, and get-rich-quick systems.
+He’s tried learning online, but the internet is a seething wasteland of shallow information, ignorant gurus, and get-rich-quick schemes.

 Anyone entering that hell-scape is guaranteed an endless assault of “secrets to success” until they give up…